fossas/fossa-cli/docs/references/subcommands/container/scanner.md

 ### View detected projects

-To view the list of projects detected within the container by the above strategies run `fossa container list-targets <ARG> --experimental-scanner`.
+To view the list of projects detected within the container by the above strategies run `fossa container list-targets <ARG> `.
-`ARG` must be the same value as provided to `fossa container analyze <ARG> --experimental-scanner` or `fossa container test <ARG>`.
+`ARG` must be the same value as provided to `fossa container analyze <ARG> ` or `fossa container test <ARG>`.

-This output can be useful to understand what is going to be analyzed via `fossa container analyze <ARG> --experimental-scanner`, and if desired can inform [analysis target configuration](../../files/fossa-yml.md#analysis-target-configuration).
+This output can be useful to understand what is going to be analyzed via `fossa container analyze <ARG> `, and if desired can inform [analysis target configuration](../../files/fossa-yml.md#analysis-target-configuration).

 #### Command output